 Two years later she is commissioned into the United States Navy, specifically the Naval Auxiliary Service, under the command of Master William J. Hopper.

-Following her refit and shakedown in the winter of 1913, the Lioness steams forth from Norfolk, Virginia and heads to Veracruz in Mexico, carrying coal to the Atlantic fleet stationed nearby.
-She will repeat this journey many times, before moving onto the British Isles, where she ferries coal from Cardiff to the port city of Brest in France.
+Following her refit and shakedown in the winter of 1913, the Lioness steamed forth from Norfolk, Virginia and headed to Veracruz in Mexico, carrying coal to the Atlantic fleet stationed nearby.
+She would repeat this journey many times, before moving onto the British Isles, where she would ferry coal from Cardiff to the port city of Brest in France.

-She is decommissioned at Norfolk in early 1924, where she remains inactive.
-Deemed surplus to requirements, her name is struck from the Naval Vessel Register on the 1st of December 1940.
-She is then sold some months later to the Gatineau Shipping Company of Montreal, Quebec.
+Decommissioned at Norfolk in early 1924 and deemed surplus to requirements, her name was struck from the Naval Vessel Register on the 1st of December 1940.
+A few months later she is sold to the Gatineau Shipping Company of Montreal, Quebec.

-From the point on, at least until her disappearance, she operates as part of the Canadian Merchant Navy, under the command of the rather alliteratively named Master Matheus Michaelson.
+From the point on, at least until her disappearance, she operated as part of the Canadian Merchant Navy, under the command of the rather alliteratively named Master Matheus Michaelson.

-In the November of 1942, on a journey through the Caribbean Sea and out into the Atlantic Ocean, the Lioness is lost with all 56 souls aboard.
-The last contact with the craft is a rather garbled radio transmission picked up by a nearby US Naval outpost.
+In the November of 1942, on a journey through the Caribbean Sea and out into the Atlantic Ocean, the Lioness went missing with all 56 souls aboard.
+The last contact with the craft turned out to be a rather garbled radio transmission picked up by a nearby US Naval outpost.

-Essentially a rambling monologue given by Master Michaelson, considered by his peers to be quite a melodramatic soul, the transmission is seemingly aimed at no-one in particular, and is not answered.
+Essentially a rambling monologue given by Master Michaelson, considered by his peers to be quite a melodramatic soul, the transmission is seemingly aimed at no-one in particular.
+The Navy did not deem a response necessary.